Liam Kapeikis

 Liam Kapeikis (born June 28, 2004) is an American figure skater.
-He is the 2020 U.S. national junior bronze medalist.
+He is the 2022 CS Ice Challenge champion and 2020 U.S. national junior bronze medalist.

 Personal life

 Liam Kapeikis was born on June 28, 2004, in Wenatchee, Washington to parents, Louise and Paul.
 Kapeikis has two sisters, Kaela and Danika.
 His parents and sister, Kaela, have skated with Disney on Ice.

 Kapeikis holds citizenship for the United States, Canada, and Great Britain.

 Career

 Early career

 Kapeikis began figure skating at the age of seven.
 His parents coached him in Wenatchee, Washington until the age of fifteen when he relocated to Richmond, British Columbia to be coached by former Canadian figure skater Keegan Murphy.

-2019–20 season
+2019–20 season: Junior international debut

 Competing on the 2019–20 ISU Junior Grand Prix, he placed eleventh at 2019 JGP Latvia.
 In January, he won the junior bronze medal at the 2020 U.S. Championships.

 Kapeikis was later assigned to compete at the 2020 Winter Youth Olympic Games in Lausanne, Switzerland, where he placed 10th.